dataluscorp/browser/taskcluster/docs/partner-repacks.rst

 It's very rare to need to update a partner repack differently from the original release build but we retain that capability.
-A partner build with distribution name ``foo``, based on a release Firefox build, will query for an update on the ``release-cck-foo`` channel.
+A partner build with distribution name ``foo``, based on a release Datalus build, will query for an update on the ``release-cck-foo`` channel.
 If the update server `Balrog <http://mozilla-balrog.readthedocs.io/en/latest/>`_ finds no rule for that channel it will fallback to the ``release`` channel.
 The update files for the regular releases do not modify the ``distribution/`` directory, so the customizations are not modified.